ecmwf-training/c3s-training/how-to-run-these-tutorials.md

 ### Conda installation

-If you would like to run the notebooks in your own environment, we suggest you use [Conda](https://docs.conda.io/projects/conda/en/latest/index.html).
+To run the notebooks in your own environment, we suggest you use [Conda](https://docs.conda.io/projects/conda/en/latest/index.html).
 Using conda provides a streamlined approach to package management, platform compatibility, environment isolation, and access to an extensive package ecosystem.
 Conda is available on Windows, macOS, or Linux and can be used with any terminal application (or shell).

 We suggest you use the [Miniforge](https://conda-forge.org/download/) installer, that is maintained by the conda-forge community that comes preconfigured for use with the conda-forge channel.